Overcome Objections in Sales: Close More Deals

 4. The Isolation Technique

 A rep hears, “Your price is too high,” and starts discounting before they know what is actually stuck.
-That is how margin disappears on deals that were really blocked by rollout risk, manager adoption, or weak urgency.
+That is how margin disappears on deals blocked by rollout risk, manager adoption, or weak urgency.

 Isolation fixes that.